kgashok/WordClusters/Writings/misc/goals for genius.md

 - __ChangeMaker__ (amass inclusiveness through service, compassion campaigns)
 - __Entrepreneur/ CareerChaser/ Scientist/ HE_Learner__
-  - (some combination of all of the above)
+  - (some combination of all of the above) for e.g if you want to go to UT Dallas MS program
+       - 8.0 CGPA is preferable, and technical extra-curricular activities are also important!

 Choose one, and choose well
   - What gets your juices going?
 Sleep on it!